byzer-org/byzer-lang/docs/docv2/cluster/cluster.md

 ```

 ecs tell mlsql-cluster how to start a mlsql-instance.
 With these information, mlsql-cluster
-can ssh to server whose ip is 127.0.0.1 and start a local mode spark mlsql instance listening port 9003.
+will  ssh to server  whose ip is 127.0.0.1 and start a local mode mlsql instance listening on port 9003.
-The mlsql-cluster  will be updat this row to in_use and add a new backen to backend table.
+Once success, update it to in_use status and add a new backend to backend table.

+Notice that `/ecs/add` do not mean really a server, it just a special template how mlsql-cluster create a new instance.

+In upper example, mlsql-cluster will use loginUser root with keypath to login in server without password, then
+use webuser to invoke mlsql instance.
+The user should make sure sparkHome,mlsqlHome configured properly.